KRISACHAN/ying-web/apps/events/README.md

 ## Overview 🌟

 This platform is part of the `@ying-web` ecosystem, built with React 18 and TypeScript.
-It provides an engaging interface for various spiritual activities, including:
+It provides an engaging interface for various spiritual activities.

--   🎲 Lucky Number Drawing
--   📖 Bible Promise Drawing
--   🎯 More Activities _(coming soon)_

 ## Tech Stack 💻